cpluspluscrowe/SoftwareAssurance/ProjectProposal.md

 ## Functional security requirements for the software

 Jenkins provides a [Standard Security Setup](https://wiki.jenkins.io/display/JENKINS/Standard+Security+Setup) to aid in project configuration.
-Additional project security concerns are kept in the [project board](https://github.com/cpluspluscrowe/SoftwareAssurance/projects/2).

 Our group brainstormed [functional security requirements for Jenkins](https://github.com/cpluspluscrowe/SoftwareAssurance/projects/2) during the selection process to ensure Jenkins would be a good choice.

 ## Motivation for selecting this project